joomla/accessibility/custom-elements-docs/form-checkboxes.md

 ## Best practices
 * Surround a related set of checkboxes with a &lt;fieldset>.
 The &lt;legend> provides context for the grouping.
 Do not use fieldset and legend for a single check.
-* The custom checkboxes here are accessible to screen readers because the default checkboxes are moved off-screen with position: absolute; left: -999em.
 * Each input should have a semantic id attribute, and its corresponding label should have the same value in it's for attribute.
 * The title attribute can replace &lt;label>.
 * Users should be able to tap on or click on either the text label or the checkbox to select or deselect an option.